 Our approach to doing this was based on the following.
-First, we considered that it was not currently infeasible - nor desirable - to create a high fidelity literal translation of all the proxemics and greeting behaviors described in the literature (which includes more than what has been summarized in the review section).
-We knew that such behaviors - even if they could be translated - could not be applied to the design of a robot.
+We considered that it was not currently feasible - nor desirable - to create a high fidelity literal translation of all the proxemics and greeting behaviors described in the literature.
+We knew that such behaviors - even if they could be translated - could not be applied to current robots.
 For example, robots do not yet have the ability to sense, track and correctly read the nuances of the other person's behavior (e.g., their facial expression and subtle body language).
 In addition, robots do not yet have the ability to apply such knowledge in a manner that attends to the context and history of the social interaction we wish to model; this remains a difficult problem in AI.
-Furthermore, if we tried to be literal, we suspect that we would hit the uncanny valley problem [Mori, 1970], where even small deviations from a near-perfect caricature would exhibit a sense of strangeness.

-Consequently, we decided instead to consider the robot as a caricature, where - like a cartoon character - it would exhibit only rudimentary behaviors in a simple manner.
-In this approach, we would stress mostly a few primary behaviors that seemed socially essential.
+Consequently, we decided instead to consider the robot as a caricature.
+It would exhibit a primary behaviors that Kendon's descriptions suggest are socially essential, but would leave out some of the finer-grained nuances.
 These behaviors would serve as a first order approximation for the design of a robot capable of autonomous human greetings.